Komodo

 Is Komodo right for you?

-Komodo is for travellers who are happy to let boats, permits, weather, and park rules shape the trip.
+Komodo is for travelers who are happy to let boats, permits, weather, and park rules shape the trip.
 The payoff is rare: dry volcanic islands, ranger-led dragon walks, strong reef days, and manta chances in water that deserves more attention than the lizards.
 The catch is that this is not a turn-up-and-wing-it beach break, because Labuan Bajo is a staging town, good boats book out, and the main park stops now need more advance planning than they used to.
-Go if you want wildlife, hard early starts, and a trip built around the sea.
-Skip it if you want cheap spontaneity, soft resort convenience, or easy days without logistics.
+Come for the wildlife, the hard early starts, and a trip built around the sea.
+It's the wrong trip if you want cheap spontaneity, soft resort convenience, or easy days without logistics.

 A Komodo dragon resting on sandy ground amid tropical surroundings.